Australian domain company signs new sales agreement with Go Daddy.

 Dark Blue Sea, parent company of Fabulous, has had a rough year.
 It probably hit bottom back in July, when GoDaddy pulled out of a sales distribution agreement with the company.

-Perhaps it’s one of those on-again, off-again relationships, as the two registrars have inked another sales agreement.
-This is good news, given that an outside investor is currently trying to takeover the company.
+Perhaps it’s one of those on-again, off-again relationships, as the two registrars have inked another sales agreement (link removed because no longer active).
+This is good news, given that an outside investor is currently trying to take over the company.